nfproc/MINIFIVE/README.md

 Sample Programs
 ---------------

-The repository includes four test programs in the `program` directory.
+The repository includes five test programs in the `program` directory.
 Brief explanations of them are as follows:

 - `fibonacci`: calculates the 0th-19th terms of Fibonacci sequence,
 - `collatz`: calculates the first (up to) 32 terms of Collatz sequence,
-- `bubblesort` conducts bubble sort of an array with 8 elements, and
+- `bubblesort` conducts bubble sort of an array with 32 elements,
+- `quicksort` conducts quick sort of an array with 32 elements, and
 - `squaresum` calculates the sum of square of elements in a vector.

 Each program consists of two text files, `(program name)_program.txt`